• Skip to primary navigation

 Side Dish Pairings

-Make-Ahead
+Make-Ahead Tips

 2. I used a small roasting pan with handles that fit into my fridge (my cooking pan wouldn't fit so check first).
-Pull out the roasting pan about 30 minutes before cooking, preheat oven to bake 375.
+Pull out the roasting pan about 30 minutes before cooking, and preheat the oven to bake 375.

 3. Bake in the oven for about 30 minutes.
 Be sure there are no toothpicks.
 This will finish cooking the chicken and heat the sauce.
 Serve on warm plates, spoon sauce on chicken, and garnish with thyme sprigs.
 Enjoy!